V-LoL: A Diagnostic Dataset for Visual Logical Learning: V-LoL: Merging Logic and Vision

-\textbf{Generating symbolic trains.} The symbolic train representation (symbolic train) of V-LoL\emojitrain{} are based on objects and relationships that are semantically similar to those of the prolog representation of Muggleton~\cite{muggleton1998} (\cf Tab.
-2 in supp.).
-Accordingly, while the trains have different attributes and associated allocations, the overall composition, number of attributes, as well as the number of corresponding allocations (groundings), remain identical.
-For more detailed information on the individual attributes, please refer to Fig.~\ref{fig:michalski_overview} (top).
-To generate symbolic trains, V-LoL\emojitrain{} allows sampling from two different attribute distributions ((1) of Fig.~\ref{fig:vlol} (top)), namely the \textit{Michalski train} and the \textit{random train} (\ie uniform) distribution.
-With the \textit{Michalski train} distribution, our dataset aims to preserve statistical coherence to the original Michalski trains \cite{michalski1980}.
-To do so, we integrate the prolog train-generator from \cite{muggleton1998}, which incorporates assumptions regarding the value distribution of the train attributes and follows the constraints outlined in the supplement.
-With the \textit{random trains} distribution we do not impose any assumptions regarding the distribution of train attributes and only apply attribute constraints necessary for visualization (\eg a short car cannot accommodate more than two payloads).
-Next, a symbolic train is randomly sampled from the chosen distribution ((2) of Fig.~\ref{fig:vlol} (top)), whereby the class affinity of the sampled train is derived by logical class rule provided by the experimentalist ((4) and (3) of Fig.~\ref{fig:vlol} (top), respectively).
-Finally, to achieve an equal distribution of east- and westbound trains, V-LoL\emojitrain{} employs rejection sampling.
+\textbf{Symbolic trains} (steps 1 and 2 of Alg. \ref{pseudo}).
+The symbolic train of the V-LoL\emojitrain{} generation process is based on objects and relationships that are semantically similar to those of the prolog representation of Muggleton~\citep{muggleton1998} (\cf Tab.
+2 of supp.).
+Accordingly, while the trains have different attributes and associated allocations, the overall composition, number of attributes, and number of corresponding allocations (groundings), remain identical (\cf Fig.~\ref{fig:michalski_overview} (top) for more detailed information on the individual attributes).
+To generate symbolic trains, V-LoL\emojitrain{} allows sampling from two different attribute distributions (\cf step 1 of Alg. \ref{pseudo}), namely the \textit{Michalski train} and the \textit{random train} (\ie, uniform) distribution.
+With the \textit{Michalski train} distribution, V-LoL\emojitrain{} aims to preserve statistical coherence to the original Michalski trains \citep{michalski1980}.
+To do so, we integrate the prolog train-generator from \cite{muggleton1998}, which incorporates assumptions regarding the value distribution of the train attributes and follows the constraints outlined in the supplement (\cf Sec.~\ref{sec:attributeconstraints}).
+In contrast, the \textit{random trains} distribution does not impose any assumptions regarding the distribution of train attributes and only apply attribute constraints necessary for visualization (\eg, a short car cannot accommodate more than two payloads).
+Independent of the distribution, the user can specify a fixed length or a length interval from which the train length is randomly selected.
+Upon selection of the desired attribute distribution in step 1, a symbolic train is randomly sampled from the chosen distribution in step 2 of Alg. \ref{pseudo}. \\